hammerheim-game/hammerheim-rules/3-equipment.md

 explosion...
 The fire bomb may be thrown in the Shooting phase in the same way as blessed water (p53 Mordheim rulebook).
-If the bomb lands on target, the warrior hit takes D3 Strength 4 hits with no saves for armour and all warriors, friend or foe, within 1” of him take 1 Strength 3 hit with saves as normal.
+If the bomb lands on target, the warrior hit takes D3 Strength 4 hits with no saves for armor and all warriors, friend or foe, within 1” of him take 1 Strength 3 hit with saves as normal.
 If the throwing warrior rolls 1 when rolling to hit, the bomb misfires and explodes just as if the throwing